orthecreedence/ghostie/README.md

 [See the demo here in low-res with shitty colors (anyone know a good screencasting tool for windows?)](https://vimeo.com/61212217).

-The goal of Ghostie is to provide an engine for easily creating beautiful games without making any assumptions about the gameplay itself.
+The goal of Ghostie is to provide an engine for easily creating beautiful games without making (m)any assumptions about the gameplay itself.

 Dependencies
 ------------